Chipperfield's Circus: Marjorie Chipperfield

 Marjorie Chipperfield performed as Equestrienne, contortionist and equilibrist.
 Marjorie Suzanne Phyllis, the younger daughter of Richard Chipperfield was born 12 December 1916.
 She was the fifth generation of the famous family, sister of Dick, Maude, Jimmy and John.
 In 1931 she did a bending and balancing act, climbing in and out of the narrow rungs of a ladder.
 In 1933, with Chipperfield's Lion Show, performed a rolling globe act.
 She performed with her brother Richard's circus, after he took over the circus from their father in 1937.
 With the family's circus and the Liberty horses she performed in Eastbourne for the 1938–39 season.
-For the 1939–40 season she appeared as Mlle Marita, with performing bulls, at the Belle Vue circus.
+For the 1939–40 season she appeared as Mlle Marita, with performing bulls, at the Belle Vue Circus.
 She appeared as Miss Marjorie doing a balancing and rolling at Poole's (Tom Fossett's) circus in September 1941.
 She exhibiting shoe horses at Arthur Joel's 'All-British' circus in 1941 and 1942, with her brother Johnny and Rosie (wife of Jimmy) Chipperfield.
 She also performed on the rolling globe.
 In 1942 she moved the act to the Reco Brothers' circus and then the Harry Benet's stage circus.
 She married James (Jimmy) Stockley on 15 December 1945.
 She performed as Roxana, assisting Marsaline (Bertha Gridneff), on the high wire.
 Back with Chipperfield's circus she was put as the head of the girls' wardrobe, costumes, etc.

 In 1948, she became joint proprietor of Chipperfield's Circus with brothers Richard, James and John Chipperfield.
 Her elephant ballet was presented at the Kelvin Hall circus, Glasgow in 1948 and 1949.
-She was the director of Chipperfield's circus in 1951, when their headquarters were at Down farm, Stockbridge, Hampshire, and later when the winterquarters moved to Heythrop, Oxfordshire.
+She was the director of Chipperfield's circus in 1951, when their headquarters were at Down farm, Stockbridge, Hampshire, and later when the winter quarters moved to Heythrop, Oxfordshire.
 She looked after the family's wild animal reserve in South Africa until Jimmy Stockley's death in 1973.
 She died 11 December 1975, in Cape Town, South Africa.
 Her daughter Jane Stockley married Brian Boswell.